hotwax/oms-documentation/deployment&configuration/oms/UserandGatewayConfig/ShippingGateways.md

 ## Load Carrier Data

 1. Navigate to the `General Settings` page under the settings header in the hamburger menu of HotWax Commerce.
 2. Locate and click on the option related to your carrier in the header.
-For instance, select `Load Fedex Data` to designate Fedex as your carrier.
+For instance, click on `Load Fedex Data` button to designate Fedex as your carrier.
 3. After loading the data, a new menu option specific to the chosen carrier will be added to the hamburger menu.
 For example, if you load Fedex data, you will find a new menu titled `FedEx Carrier Setup` under the settings section.

 ## Carrier Configuration Setup